 - A unit /module contained within an existing qualification (Level 3 Business Studies unit Start a Small Business’ or BSc Business Studies module in Leadership and Change)

-- Embedding case-studies, assignments and projects as part of a qualification unit
+- Embedding project-based learning, case-studies, assignments and projects as part of a qualification unit

 - Wider student experience without official accreditation (business planning competitions, guest speakers, international mobility projects etc)